Oliverhehe/learnGit/readme.txt

 5th

 added new branch
-new feature branch added

-master branch added
+add one line in master